tulsajs/movies-frontend/README.md

 7. You should at this point be able to enter in a movie name and search for it.

   And then head over to [localhost:8080](http://localhost:8080/) to see the project live.

+8. Once you have the project working you can checkout the `starter` branch using `git checkout starter`